Zagitalc/Zagitalic.github.io/README.md

 # hellow-world

-I am Zacharu nice to meet you in Durham.
+I am Zachary nice to meet you in Durham.